Bourbon Stout Cherries

 What is barrel aging?

-You can age any beer in a barrel, it just isn’t always a good idea.
+You can age any beer in a barrel, some styles just happen to get there more frequently.
 Most beers that are chosen for barrel aging are usually darker, maltier beers.
 Think: stouts, porters, brown ales or scotch ales.
 Once the beer is brewed and ready for aging, it’s transferred to a wooden, usually oak, barrel.
 Breweries generally buy these barrels from wineries or distilleries, there is only one brewery in the world that makes their own, Rogue Ales in Portland.
 Most of the time these are barrels that were perviously used to age wine or spirits.
 Bourbon barrels are the most common.
 Since these barrels had previously housed bourbon for years, the wood is still soaked with the liquor.
 As the beer ages in the barrels, the beer soaks up the liquor, taking on the flavors of the previous tenant.
 Beer is aged for as little as one month and as long as several years, but most commonly just less than a year.
 Barrel aged beers have an intensely boozy flavor, and a much higher ABV than most beer.
 They are best served in small amounts in snifter or tulip glasses.

 I’m a sucker for a good barrel aged stout.
 These are beers to share, beers to sample, beers that you don’t forget.
 For these boozy cherries, perfect for your next cocktail, I used Track #10 from The Lost Abbey.
 A beer that should be shared, and can’t be forgotten.